-From mid-January through May, Father John will preach a sermon series exploring foundational questions about Jesus’ identity.
+From mid-January through April, Father John is preaching a sermon series exploring foundational questions about Jesus’ identity.
 Looking at Gospel stories in fresh ways, we will explore a different aspect of Jesus’ personality each week, drawing practical lessons for how we live life as his followers.

 There will be a break in the series in February for Annual Meeting and to honor and celebrate Black History Month.

 (Please note that this series is on hold, and will be resumed once we are able to meet in person for worship.)